 Expert faculty advise elected officials because they are familiar with the standards and helped write them.
-Long-term planning is better handled by the Workers' University because they are not pressured by political decisions and elections every four years.
+Long-term planning is better handled by the Workers' University because faculty are not pressured by political decisions and elections every four years.

 Rules For Schools